hftay/tic-tac-toe/readme.md

 ## Things yet to do

+-DEPLOY

+- Research web audio API add sound effects (TBC) to your game – add sound effects to tile hover...
+- yet to find a way to stop audio playing
+- options are to either pause or mute audio, but wont achieve effect of audio starting from the beginning.

+- Readability

+- ux

 - fix functionality for increasing/decreasing boardsize?
+grid tile creation is buggy, when resizing browser the tiles go crazy, need to refresh a couple of times

-- CSS; try using active, classList etc
+- CSS; research Active etc...

-- CSS two different colours for different token
+- CSS use different colours for different token...

-- Research web audio API and add sound effects to your game

-- Readability

 - Try new things for CSS;
 Practise toggle?

+- add classlist to winner counter to blink when a game is won

 - A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.